alariju/Genoise/README.md

 ## Objective-C Usage

 You can just add the **Genoise.swift** file to your project, and create a Bridging Header.
-Then, do the following:
+Then, do the same as Swift's:

 	#import "PROJECT_NAME-Swift.h"